 Small steps toward autonomy

-They had enough.
+Eventually, they had enough.
 One day on the radio, they overheard the government was offering grants and support to women in Oaxaca City.
 The journey was long, and incredibly difficult, but they opted to leave the village and aim for a better future.

 Miraculously, they still managed to get in touch with the local government.
 However, the women needed a formal proposal on paper to be in the running for financial support.
 Most had not finished any formal education, because in the village, the girls were married around 13 years old.
 Men said there was no need to learn.